InitRunner

 Use initrunner audit export to inspect team run logs.

 Use team mode when you want multiple viewpoints on the same input.
-Use Compose when you need independent services with different models, triggers, and routing.
+Use Flow when you need independent agents with different models, triggers, and routing.

 Examples